 Welcome to High School Admissions!

-Students who applied to high school for the 2017-2018 school year: No further action is needed to register for the fall.
-If you appealed your high school match, your decision letter is now available from your child's school.
+Learn about Specialized High Schools and prepare for the Specialized High Schools Admissions Test (SHSAT) or the LaGuardia High School audition with the Specialized High Schools Student Handbook.
 If you just moved to New York City or still not have applied to high school, talk to your school counselor or visit a Family Welcome Center immediately.

 New York City has more than 400 high schools and over 700 programs.
-Eighth grade or first-time ninth grade students and families who live in New York City complete a single High School Application for up to 12 high school programs and can participate in a separate, optional process for Specialized High Schools.
+New York City students and families complete a single High School Application for up to 12 high school programs and can participate in a separate, optional process for Specialized High Schools.

 Use the resources below to learn about your program options and understand the admissions process: